Building your layout- whether you do it or we do it, the same rules apply…

 Building and trackside lights add a nice touch to any layout, especially with the lights dimmed.
 Building lights are generally a consumer installed item and usually street lights and traffic lights are as well.
 Button activated trackside lights are also fairly easy for the consumer to install.
 We usually only install these things are part of a larger layout construction project and not as a separate item.

 Installing working signal systems on a layout is complicated.
 By working signals, we mean things that are turned on and off by things that happen on the layout or by things that are supposed to happen, rather than by direct operator control.
 A working train signal will actually prevent a train from entering a track section if that is what the signal is meant to do.
 A working crossing signal activates when a train approaches and moves through the crossing area and then shuts off.
 These are fun bits of action.

-If you are not comfortable with these sorts of installations, Rail Tales will be happy to do it for you.
+If you are not comfortable with these sorts of installations, Rail Tales will be happy to teach you or do it for you.

 Layout animation is cool.
 We all like to watch things happen.
 Gates drop, wheels spin, roller coasters go up and down and around… Some of these systems are user friendly and some are not.
 If you have problems, we can teach you or we can do it for you.